gitter-badger/MSController/README.md

 # MSController
 A small C# library for interacting with Outlook and Excel.
-Download the DLL and XML from [releases](https://github.com/DStewart1997/MSController/releases), put the two files in your \bin\debug\ folder, add a reference to the dll and you're good to go.
+Download the DLL and XML from [releases](https://github.com/DStewart1997/MSController/releases), put the two files in your \bin\debug\ folder (Along with Microsoft.Office.Interop.Excel.dll and Microsoft.Office.Interop.Outlook.dll), add a reference to the dll and you're good to go.

 ## Quick examples - ExcelHandler